 The surgery takes around 45-60 minutes and is performed under general anaesthetic so you are completely asleep during the procedure.

 What will I look like when I leave the hospital?

-A very common question!
-You will have a small plaster on the bridge of your nose and separate padding covering your nostrils.
+A very common question, you will have a small plaster on the bridge of your nose and separate padding covering your nostrils.
 The padding under the nose can be removed after 24hours at home and the small plaster on the bridge of the nose is removed by our nursing team at your 7-day post-op appointment.
-Remember that we chauffeur you home, so you will have the best possible privacy when going home.
+Remember that we chauffeur you home, so you will have the best possible privacy when leaving the hospital.

 Patients often think that there is bandage wrapping around the entire nose covering nose and cheeks.
 This is not the case and Rhinoplasty has minimal need for plasters after surgery.